Insurance Consulting and Appraisal Services

 - Earthquakes

-NOAA National Centers for Environmental Information has tracked all of the major events for 2022 and found that last year tied 2017 and 2011 for the third highest number of billion-dollar disasters.
-2022’s tentative total for natural disasters is estimated at over 165 billion dollars with hurricane Ian topping the list of the costliest disaster during the year.
-Last year, 2022 is also the eighth year in a row where there have been ten or more billion-dollar weather events that have impacted the U.S. Since 2016 weather events have created more than a trillion dollars in damages.
-The main driver of this astronomical figure are Category 4 or 5 hurricanes making landfall.
-Inf five of the last six years the U.S. was impacted by Harvey, Irma, Maria, Micheal, Laura, Ida, and Ian.
+NOAA’s National Centers for Environmental Information has tracked all major events for 2022 and found that last year tied 2017 and 2011 for the third-highest number of billion-dollar disasters.
+2022’s tentative total for natural disasters is estimated at over $165 billion, with Hurricane Ian topping the list of the costliest disasters of 2022.
+2022 was also the eighth year in a row in which 10 or more billion-dollar weather events impacted the U.S. Since 2016, weather events have caused more than a trillion dollars in damage.
+The main driver of this astronomical figure is Category 4 or 5 hurricanes making landfall.
+In five of the last six years, the U.S. was impacted by Harvey, Irma, Maria, Michael, Laura, Ida, and Ian.

-The increase in population and material wealth over the last few decades has increased the amount of risk for insurers and driven up costs for the indemnification of affected policyholders.
-This is especially evident in states like Florida and Louisana where private carriers are leaving or becoming insolvent.
+Over the last few decades, population growth and rising material wealth have increased insurers’ risk and driven up indemnification costs for affected policyholders.
+This is especially evident in states like Florida and Louisiana, where private carriers leave or become insolvent.
 According to climate.gov climate change is also driving a significant increase in the number and intensity of extreme weather events.
-Sea level rise contributes to higher storm surge flooding, droughts lengthen wildfire seasons, and a warmer atmosphere allows for a higher saturation point which creates heavier rainfall events that can cause flash flooding and the need for high water rescues.
-All of these factors contribute to an increasing need for qualified individuals to handle property losses across the country for a multitude of carriers.
+Sea level rise contributes to higher storm surge flooding, droughts lengthen wildfire seasons, and a warmer atmosphere allows for higher saturation, creating heavier rainfall events that can cause flash flooding and necessitate high-water rescues.
+These factors contribute to an increasing need for qualified individuals to handle property losses for many carriers nationwide.